hapax/hapax.github.io/assets/teaching.md

 I mean, what is inverse sine on a Saturday?
 Could I get a beer with it?
 I may as well be looking at a barcode!
-That's how indistinguishable and dull these questions are.
+That's how indistinguishable and repetitive these questions are.
 They fill me, and I hope you, with existential horror.
 This is what I mean by the scrubland.
 There are no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
-It's perversely impressive, in a way, how these textbooks take a milestone of Western thought and "shrubbify" it.
+In a way, it's perversely impressive how these textbooks take a milestone of Western thought and "shrubbify" it.

-## Drill vs scrubland

-This isn't to say students don't need to practice.
-Of course they do.
-But
+#### What

+Perhaps I'm being unfair.
+Students need to walk before they can hike, or in mathematical terms, to become handy symbol manipulators before they can do real maths.
+But the problem with the scrubland is that it never ends.
+What appear
+to be features on the horizon are just shrubs of a different colour, and I'll give examples of this below.

+The traditional claim that students need to drill in order to *get somewhere interesting* is usually made in bad faith.
+They never go anywhere.
+So make these
+claims?
+The truth is that scrubland is easy.
+You can take anything and shrubbify it, because all you do is generate minor variants of the same problem.
+Find 15 distinct problems, and you have yourself a textbook.

 ## The role of beauty

-There are two different paths heading off into the mathematical landscape.
+There are two different roads winding off into the mathematical distance.
 The first is the way of *pure* mathematics.
 This is the realm of abstraction, of generalisation, of proof, and most importantly, beauty.